David-odhiambo254/logistic-regression/README.md

 In this project, I perform an Exploratory data analysis and Logistic regression on a dataset.
 From this work you should see that I have used a local CSV file.
 This is just a disclaimer, but I will make the file available later.
-In the meantime consider staring this project.
+In the meantime; Please consider staring this project.
 That will help me create more.

 First is the exploration of to see the shape of the data.
 That is the Rows and columns involved.
 Next is the relationship analysis to see the relationship between the various rows and columns.
 For this, I used the seaborn library for the graphs and heatmaps.
 Used “pairplot” from the seaborn library to sum up the remaining relations.